 Notice the consistent drop in weight after around 10-Feb.
 And that’s the thing with weight loss.
 When you start on a sustainable diet, results take a good few weeks before they reflect on the weighing scale.
 We don’t gain our bodyweight overnight and as such, we don’t lose it overnight.

 I continued to exercise and went into maintenance mode sometime in April.
 Maintenance mode means I stopped exercising like crazy but to date I have continued to stick with my plant-based diet with very little gluten.
 Having said that, I fundamentally believe that we don’t need to be fanatical when following anything in life.
 Hence, I’m a bit more liberal when I travel or just at my leisure.
 At any rate, I try and avoid refined carbs, breads and pastas.
 In the afternoon, I may eat a small bowl of rice with some vegetables.

 - What, when, and how much you eat are at the root of all lifestyle diseases including hypertension, obesity, cardiac issues, and as you see from this post, liver problems, too.

 - If you are not exercising an average of three times every week, be prepared to make regular trips to the hospital as you grow older.

 - Almost always, most of us are eating more than we think we do.
 Maintain a meticulous journal to see how much you eat in a day.
 Sugar is not good for anybody.
-So avoid as much as you can.
+So avoid it as much as you can.
 Most natural foods have plenty of sugar.
 All carbohydrates are sugar.